 Relationship to the Internal Medicine Program

-Trainees are involved in teaching and/or supervising medical students and house officers in many capacities.
-First, students and house officers rotate on the Infectious Disease Consultation Service as one-month elective experiences and are taught and supervised on a daily basis by trainees.
+Trainees are involved in teaching and/or supervising medical and physician assistant students and house officers in many capacities.
+First, students and house officers rotate on the Infectious Disease Consultation Service as two-week or one-month elective experiences and are taught and supervised on a daily basis by trainees.
 Specifically, the bedside exam, data collection, diagnostic and therapeutic decision-making for all new consults is discussed by the trainees with the students/house officers who are also assigned to those patients.
 Additionally, trainees provide daily informal consultative advice and teaching to house officers and students at all three hospitals in diagnostic/therapeutic decisions in infectious disease issues as well as choice and dosing of antimicrobial agents.

 Other Aspects of Training